Don’t get hit by hire car excess insurance charges

 You’ll have a choice of European or Worldwide cover – just make sure to check for any restrictions.

 If you plan to hire a car more than once during the year, it usually works out cheaper to buy an annual policy, instead of arranging cover for each trip.

-Prices for both will depend on where in the world you are travelling, while the cost of single-trip insurance will also depend on how long you are away.
+Prices for both will depend on where in the world you are travelling.
+As for the cost of single-trip insurance, it will also depend on how long you are away.

-If you are going for an annual policy, try to find one that also covers car rental in the UK, just in case you ever need to rent a vehicle in this country.
+If you are going for an annual policy, try to find one that also covers car rental in the UK.
+This is just in case you ever need to rent a vehicle in this country.

 Will my travel insurance cover car hire?

 Usually, no. However, your travel insurance provider may offer the option to buy car hire excess insurance as an add-on to your policy.

 Generally speaking, the answer is yes.
 But to be sure, always check the small print first.

 In fact, scratches are usually a minor type of damage for which car hire excess insurance cover can be very useful.
 With no excess insurance, the repair cost would be lower than the excess, which means you would probably end up paying for the full cost of fixing the damage.